Nunie123/data_engineering_on_gcp_book/ch_3_data_lake.md

 ``` bash
 > export GOOGLE_APPLICATION_CREDENTIALS="/path/to/keys/de-book-dev.json"
 ```
+If you like, you can save this variable definition in your .bash_profile file, so that it will be set by default every time your terminal loads.

 Now we'll create some handy functions using the [create_bucket()](https://googleapis.dev/python/storage/latest/client.html#google.cloud.storage.client.Client.create_bucket) method from the Client object, and the [upload_from_filename()](https://googleapis.dev/python/storage/latest/blobs.html#google.cloud.storage.blob.Blob.upload_from_filename) method from the Blob object.